 - declare your aboriginal status on your application form;

-- submit your application and required documents by the relevant deadlines
+- submit your application and required by November 1(university applicants) or March 1 (CEGEP applicants)

 NB: You must submit an application for each Faculty of Medicine to which you are seeking admission.

-When you apply to the QFNIFMP your application will be evaluated as follows:
+When you apply to the QFNIFMP program your application will be evaluated as follows:

 A prescreening determines which applications will move forward in the admissions process (one-on-one interviews, First Nations or Inuit standardized autobiographical essay (NASPN-I), McGill MMIs), is based on a candidate’s academic record (CEGEP or university R score).
 Approximately 14 candidates for will be selected to continue on in the admissions process.
 They will be notified by e-mail with information on subsequent steps.

 The final rank order list will be weighted according to the following criteria: